IshaniAggarwal/Sidebar-Mini-Project/README.md

 ## Feedback

-Still experimenting and open to ideas.
+Still experimenting and open to ideas!

 If you spot something I could improve, feel free to share your thoughts here: